lilab-bcb/cumulus/docs/spaceranger.rst

 		* - SlideFile
 		  - Slide layout file indicating capture spot and fiducial spot positions.
 Only required if internet access is not available.
 		* - LoupeAlignment
 		  - Alignment file produced by the manual Loupe alignment step.
-Image column must be supplied in this case.
 		* - TargetPanel
 		  - Cloud bucket url for a target panel CSV for targeted gene expression analysis.